 Those of you who have been ATD readers for a while now will know that I'm a huge fan of no-bake desserts.
 The best thing about no-bake is not only how easy it makes recipes, but it also makes them super versatile.

-These no-bake pumpkin spice caramel slices are a pimped up version of a classic chocolate millionaire’s slice.
-The base is infused with pumpkin spice mix which is a blend of cinnamon, ginger, mixed spice and cloves.
-The caramel gets it’s bright orange colour and delicious autumnal flavour from the addition of pumpkin puree.
+These no-bake pumpkin spice caramel slices are a pimped-up version of a classic chocolate millionaire's slice.
+The base is infused with pumpkin spice mix which is a blend of cinnamon, ginger, mixed spice, and cloves.
+The caramel gets its bright orange color and delicious autumnal flavor from the addition of pumpkin puree.